pouria-vzr/Gomaneshgar/README.md

 Simple Telegram Bot Template For Playing 20 Questions Game

 ##Config
+Use JDK 1.8 or 1.7
-initial fields in BotConfig.java
+Initial fields in BotConfig.java
+Just import libraries to your project with Maven Central Repository All dependencies exist in pom.xml

 ##Description
-write your result code in TelegramBot.java. there is a history variable in TelegramBot.java that stores all questions with their answer from another bots.
+Write your result code in TelegramBot.java.
+There is a history variable in TelegramBot.java that stores all questions with their answer from another bots.

 ##How to run?
-just run Main.java
+Just run Main.java